microsoft/vscode-languageserver-node/protocol/src/protocol.workspaceFolders.proposed.md

 ##### DidChangeWorkspaceFolders Notification

-The `workspace/didChangeWorkspaceFolders` notification is sent from the client to the server to inform the client about workspace folder configuration changes.
+The `workspace/didChangeWorkspaceFolders` notification is sent from the client to the server to inform the server about workspace folder configuration changes.
 The notification is not sent by default.
 For a server to receive this notification it has to register for it first.
 To register for the `workspace/didChangeWorkspaceFolders` send a `client/registerCapability` request from the client to the server.
 The registration parameter must have a `registrations` item of the following form, where `id` is a unique id used to unregister the capability (the example uses a UUID):
 ```ts
 {
 	id: "28c6150c-bd7b-11e7-abc4-cec278b6b50a",